 For example, some men dumped their wives in asylums when they didn’t want to deal with their partners’ menopause symptoms; children who would today be diagnosed with attention deficit disorder and other easily treatable conditions would likely also have been sent to state hospitals a century ago.

 As part of the trend toward deinstitutionalization and outpatient treatment in the 1970s, Northern State Hospital closed in 1973, although parts of the campus are still used as a drug treatment facility and Job Corps training site.
-Many remnants of the old hospital development are still available for exploration, including parts of the now-defunct farm operation.
+Many remnants of the old hospital development are still available for exploration for those looking for the most intriguing abandoned places in Washington, including parts of the now-defunct farm operation.

 Bodie Ghost Town